 The bright colors, complexity, lines, and unexpected juxtapositions are influenced by the industrial, graffiti rich, urban neighborhood in East Oakland, CA, where I currently live and work.

 Starting with the architecture of the clothing, these quilts are pieced without a predetermined pattern.
-This improvisational process mirrors the transition, reorientation, and acceptance of the bereavement process as relationships to the function of the materials are transformed.
+This improvisational process is a score that models the transition, reorientation, and acceptance of the bereavement process, as our relationship to the beloved is transformed.
 The resulting quilts retain a sense of the body, and in the case of bereavement, carry the consoling essence of the beloved.

 You do not have to be experienced at making a quilt to participate in the Passage Quilting process.
 It's an improvisational, ruler-free process that welcomes beginners and makers at any skill level, who are interested in touching the emotions of loss and transition through the hands-on, embodied practice of making a quilt.

-I also offer professional consultation and training for health care and bereavement support providers and organizations.
+professional consultation and training for health care and bereavement support providers and organizations.
+Rates negotiable.

 Contact me if you are interested in a workshop, commission or finding out more about participating in the Passage Quilting process.